 All members are encouraged to plan and pray for the forthcoming conference.
-Contact Br Nchimunya Mwiinga [+260979214270] for any clarification.
-If you are interested in the individual reports for the conference kindly contact Br Mike Nzovu [+260975202368].
+Contact BrNchimunya Mwiinga [+260979214270] for any clarification.
+If you are interested in the

 IMPACT BOARD MEMBERS

 Impact Board is the second high decision making board of the movement.
 It main mandate is to deal with policies and assessment progress of the movement.
 The board is in charge of dealing with all legal issues of the movement and develop strategic plan for the movement.